vnovick/classNameGenerator/README.md

 ### Getting Started

-`ClassNameGenerator` is an instance of `ReactClassNameGenerator` class which is created by passing configuration object with desired block and element names.
+`classNameGenerator` is an instance of `ClassNameGenerator` class which is created by passing configuration object with desired block and element names.
-`ClassNameGenerator.config` is ReactClassNameGenerator Class and can be used to change ReactClassNameGenerator default configuration.
+`classNameGenerator.Class` is ClassNameGenerator Class and can be used to create custom classNameGenerator with different configuration.

-Following are examples of desired markup, configuration object that should be passed to `ClassNameGenerator` to achieve relevant classes and the result of ClassNameGenerator
+Following are examples of desired markup, configuration object that should be passed to `classNameGenerator` to achieve relevant classNameBlock
 #### Basic Usage

 ##### Simple block with some elements inside